JarcaAndrei/TIACBM/README.md

 The main TIACBM experiments with their respective best parameters and curricula, can be found in each folder.

-- Prerequisites need to be installed with **pip install -r requirements.txt**
+- Prerequisites need to be installed with **pip install -r requirements.txt**, while all experiments are run on Python 3.10.8.
 - Experiments using Reuters-21578 require adding the data set manually from: https://www.kaggle.com/nltkdata/reuters (version used by CB-NTR baseline), in a "data" folder, next to the main reuters experiment.
 The paths can also be changed inside the main files at the beginning.
 - Experiments using SST2 require adding the SentiWordNet 3.0 lexicon inside the respective folder, found at: https://github.com/aesuli/SentiWordNet.
 - Experiments using PAN19 require changing the "DATA_PATH" at the start of the main file, which links to the path of Problem 00001/00005 downloaded from: https://zenodo.org/records/3530313.